 Let me state right up front that I think life-long learning in Voice Science, Functional Listening, and other quantitative tools are two cornerstones in becoming a master teacher of singing, (although perhaps these are also Western preoccupations,) but–

-–being LEFT-BRAINED and LOGICAL are just two parts of being scientific.
+–being LEFT-BRAINED and LOGICAL are just two small parts of being scientific.
 It is possible to be scientific and deeply intuitive, as Einstein was both.
 “Scientific” has come to mean facts based on quantitative research, but every time science learns more, the view of the facts is shifted to include new information.
 Sometimes science actually makes an about-face to completely refute itself when more information is uncovered.
 Science shares the following qualities with Intuition: 1) Openness to possibilities and trial and error to find out what works and what doesn’t.
 2) Mindfulness, curiosity and wonder which are essential to observation.
 3) The use of journals and notes to keep track of outcomes, questions and possible connections.

 If you suspect you are an Empath and/or Clairsentient, there are certain skills you need to develop first for yourself if you are to work with others without sacrificing your mental, emotional and physical health over time.
 If you are not naturally a “grounded” person, the first essential skills are becoming grounded through vitalizing nutrition, exercise and practices such as yoga, meditation and/or prayer.
 Also, your body may be much more sensitive to noise or toxins in your environment than that of the average person, so take yourself seriously in this regard.

-The problem with this way of being in the world is that empaths act like “psychic sponges,” often unskillfully merging with others’ energy fields.
-Others leave feeling really good, and the empath is exhausted.
+The most common problem with this way of being is that empaths act like “psychic sponges,” often unskillfully merging with others’ energy fields.
+Others leave feeling really good, and the empath is drained and exhausted.
 Empaths are naturally hard-wired to be healers, but an unskilled healer, especially over time, is of no help to anyone, including themselves!